Signal-K/manuscript/content/Base.md

 - **User Dashboard**: Design a personalized dashboard for users to track their progress and manage their settings.
 - **Leaderboard and Achievements UI**: Create a dedicated interface for viewing leaderboards and achievements.
 - **Interactive Tutorials**: Implement tutorials with interactive elements to guide new users.
-- **Minimap and HUD**: Develop minimap and heads-up display (HUD) components for user navigation and information.
+- **Minimap and HUD**: Develop minimap and heads-up display (HUD) components for user navigation and information. -> In progress
 - **Voice Command Interface**: Explore options for implementing a voice command interface for navigation and interaction.

 ### Plans